Faculty Resources & Services

 Each academic department and program has a faculty librarian.
 This librarian is available to work closely with faculty members to support your research and teaching needs.
 Liaison librarians often collaborate with department faculty by:

-• Teaching course-integrated, one-shot, or embedded instruction sessions on research-focused library resources.
+- Teaching course-integrated or embedded instruction sessions on the Libraries' research-focused resources.

-• Recommending books, journals, and other resources to expand the Library collection for your subject area.
+- Recommending books, journals, and other resources to expand the Libraries' collection for your subject area.

 Use this page to find your program’s liaison librarian.

-Contact your liaison to schedule library instruction, and discuss designing information literacy assignments for your courses, or schedule a general session through the Request a Session form.
+Contact your liaison to schedule instruction or discuss designing information literacy assignments for your courses.

 All Boston-based students who are: